workfloworchestrator/example-orchestrator/README.md

 start with the validate workflow.
 But in general people start with the create workflow as it helps to discuss the product model (the information involved) and the workflows (the procedures involved) with the stakeholders to get the requirements clear.

-Once the minimal viable create workflow is implemented, the validate workflow can be written to ensure that all information is administered correctly in all touched OSS and BSS and is not changed again by hand because human workflows were not correctly adapted yet.
+Once the minimal viable create workflow is implemented, the validate workflow can be written to ensure that all information is administered correctly in all touched OSS and BSS and is not changed again by hand, e.g. because human workflows were not correctly adapted yet.
 Then after the terminate workflow is written, the complete lifecycle of the product can be tested.
-Even when the modify is not implemented, a change to a subscription can be carried out by terminating the subscription and creating it again with the modified input.
-Finally, the modify workflow is implemented to allow changes to a subscription with minimal or no impact to the customer.
+Even when the modify workflow is not implemented, a change to a subscription can be carried out by terminating the subscription and creating it again with the modified input.
+Finally, the modify workflow can be implemented to allow changes to a subscription with minimal or no impact to the customer.
 </details>